|

 Offshore delivery

-boats must come equipped with properly rated life raft and EPIRB.
+sailboats must come equipped with properly rated life raft and EPIRB.
 While we

 can carry our